roasted ham

 Common measurement equivalents in grams

-Cooked roasted ham typically stays fresh for 3 to 5 days when stored in an airtight container in the refrigerator.
-For the best quality, ensure it is cooled and refrigerated within two hours of cooking.
+Cooked roasted ham typically lasts 3 to 5 days when stored properly in an airtight container in the refrigerator.

-Yes, roasted ham freezes very well.
-Wrap it tightly in plastic wrap or foil and place it in a freezer bag to prevent freezer burn; it will maintain its quality for 1 to 2 months.
+Yes, roasted ham freezes well.
+Wrap it tightly in plastic wrap and then foil or a freezer bag; it will maintain quality for 1 to 2 months.

 Explore more ingredients in the meat category with complete nutrition information.